MichaelsPlayground/DesfireToolsForAndroidSdk33Adv4/README.md

 0's only.

 Using the menu you create **4 AES keys** named for their purpose:
--AES 0 RW: should be used as key for "Read & Write" access -AES 1 CAR: should be used as key for "Change Access Rights" -AES 2 R: should be used as key for "Read" access
+- AES 0 RW: should be used as key for "Read & Write" access
+- AES 1 CAR: should be used as key for "Change Access Rights"
+- AES 2 R: should be used as key for "Read" access
--AES 3 W: should be used as key for "Write" access
+- AES 3 W: should be used as key for "Write" access